projectfluent/python-fluent/README.md

     ... greet-by-name = Hello, { $name }!
     ... """)

-As a shortcut, you can also use `MessageContext.add_messages_from_file`, passing in a full file path, to load messages from a file on disk (stored in UTF8 encoding).

 To generate translations, use the `format` method, passing a message ID and an optional dictionary of substitution parameters.
 If the the message ID is not found, a `LookupError` is raised.
 Otherwise, as per the Fluent philosophy, the